 The LIBH has developed a two-tiered technology development initiative that will collectively contribute to a pipeline of commercially promising biomedical technologies.
+Feasibility awards are intended to generate new intellectual property while Proof of Concept awards are intended to add value to existing intellectual property.
 Faculty and post-doctoral associates, alone or in partnership with companies or CFB-appointed BioEntrepreneurs-in-Residence (BEIRs), are eligible to apply.
 In all instances, the faculty member or post-doctoral associate must serve as the principal investigator, and the project must be executed on the academic campus.
 Funds are intended to develop innovations emerging from the partner institutions, and only ideas/intellectual property that have been formulated within a LIBH institution, the use of which has not yet been licensed, will be considered.
 A company with an existing license and/or option to intellectual property directly related to the propose project is considered a corporate partner and the application may require match funding as defined in each funding program.